Careone Acid Reducer Side Effects

 4. "Product Information.
 Zantac (ranitidine)."
 Glaxo Wellcome, Research Triangle Park, NC.

-Not all side effects for Careone Acid Reducer may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Careone Acid Reducer may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Careone Acid Reducer (ranitidine)